mnelson4/printmyblog/readme.txt

 = Features =

-* loads all your blog’s posts into a single web page so you can print them from your web browser (to paper, PDF, ePub, or anything your web browser supports)
+* loads all your blog’s posts into a single web page so you can print them from your web browser (to paper, PDF, ePub, or anything your web browser supports) or copy-and-paste them into another program (although the other program likely won’t format it as nicely)
 * supports printing thousands of blog posts in one click (the record is over 3000 posts)
 * prints posts and pages
 * does not print ink-guzzlers like site logo, sidebar widgets, or footer